tuanhdao/MEDLabSocial/README.md

  - However, if you are okay with running the task using a simple Python script, you can make changes to the task using the PsychoPy Coder.
 I would NOT recommend this as it will create a discrepancy between the .PSYEXP file and the .PY file.

 - A brief overview:
-- Note:
 	- The .PSYEXP file is the file that contains the Builder version of the task.
 To run the task, you should open this file and click on "Run."
 	- It is useful to also make sure to save the .PY file because these files will be able to be run using any version of PsychoPy3.
 Save these files to prevent losing the task due to corrupted .PSYEXP files.
 	- The second most important file is the Trials.xlsx file which contains all of the co-players' information.
 	-  If you open the file, you will see a number of columns.
 All of these columns can be altered, but **I would pay careful attention to altering cop_vote, which is a column that contains co-players' voting patterns, as well as co-player types.**

 - **Changing co-players' pictures**:
 	- *Method 1*: